DonnieData/DonnieData.github.io/_posts/2021-1-26-post-tableau.md

 <b>Bike sharing</b> has become a popular method of transportation and recreational activity within major metropolitan areas.
 While public bikes can sometimes seem a commodity provided by city for its residence, it is in fact a business that needs to make a profit to operate with paying customers.

-In order to to discover what contributes to a succesful biker sharing operation, I have used tabluau to analyze data from citibike, a leading bike-sharing company in the U.S.
+In order to to discover what contributes to a succesful biker sharing operation, I have used tabluau to analyze data from citibike, a leading bike-sharing company in the U.S. <br>
 <b>Tableau</b> is powerful software and resource to create vivid and interactive visualtions.
 The visualziations which includes area and heat maps, can assist in highlighting trends and key metrics.